vitessio/website/content/en/blog/2026-09-23-hardening-emergency-reparent-shard.md

 ### The Fix

 [PR #20780](https://github.com/vitessio/vitess/pull/20780) closes this gap and adds explicit split-brain recovery for MySQL and Percona GTID shards in Vitess 25.
-ERS records the divergent leaders before the candidate-wait phase and errant-GTID filtering.
+ERS records the divergent leaders before the relaylog apply phase and errant-GTID filtering.
 The default path can only proceed if that filtering leaves exactly one of the original leaders; otherwise ERS fails with the aliases and positions of the competing leaders

 An operator who has determined which history to preserve can choose it explicitly: